P0133 – Meaning, Causes, Symptoms, & Fixes

 The O2 sensor (Bank 1, Sensor 1) is meant to communicate with the Engine Control Module (ECM) about the air to fuel ratio of the engine, and adjust it accordingly.
-This is done in order to limit the amount of pollutants that your vehicle is emitting, and also control your car’s fuel consumption.
-Code P0133 is triggered when the voltage output that your O2 sensor is meant to send to your ECM does not change quickly enough in relation to the air to fuel ratio when you press on the gas pedal.
+This is done in order to limit the number of pollutants that your vehicle is emitting, and also control your car’s fuel consumption.
+Code P0133 is triggered when the voltage output that your O2 sensor is meant to send to your ECM does not change quick enough in relation to the air to fuel ratio when you press on the gas pedal.

 - Check Engine Light

 - Poor Fuel Economy

 - Rough running engine

 *No noticeable adverse conditions in some cases